AgentHub

 Best AI coding assistants by workflow

-This list is for buyers choosing AI coding assistants, not for people looking for a universal AI winner.
-It weighs coding-workspace depth, coding throughput, seat cost, and whether the same purchase must also help with research and writing outside engineering together so the top pick still makes sense in a real budget conversation.
+Use this list to choose an AI coding assistant, not a universal AI subscription.
+It weighs coding-workspace depth, throughput, seat cost, and whether the same purchase also needs to help with research or writing outside engineering.

 How this category is defined